How to Choose White Paint for Walls

 Things to Consider When Choosing White Paint for Walls

-• Light orientation.
+- Light orientation.
 Okay, this one is tough because even if you pull out a compass and figure it out, chances are good that your house doesn’t sit directly facing south or north.
-Plus no one ever talks about west or east-facing homes at all!
-But it’s important to acknowledge what time of day the light enters your room and when you spend time in that room.
+Plus, no one ever talks about west—or east-facing homes!
+But it’s important to acknowledge what time of day the light enters your room and when you spend time there.

-• Your own preference.
-Do you like a dark, moody room or do you want a bright room?
+- Your own preference.
+Do you like a dark, moody room, or a bright room?

-• How you want to feel.
+- How you want to feel.
 This was the most important consideration for me since the home orientation thing didn’t really matter due to my forest.
 I wanted my room to feel bright, but I also wanted it to feel warm.
-So I ended up looking at colors on the warmer end of the spectrum.
+So, I looked at colors on the warmer end of the spectrum.

-• If your room is on the darker side, choose a white with a colored undertone.
+- If your room is darker, choose white with a colored undertone.
 Pure white can feel dingy in a dark room.

-• Even the lightest white will look darker if your room is dark, so keep that in mind.
-The white I chose is on the lighter side and it looks darker on the walls than on the paint chip.
+- Even the lightest white will look darker if your room is dark, so keep that in mind.
+The white I chose is lighter and seems darker on the walls than on the paint chip.

 Testing Paint Colors

-Did you know that some colors of white are almost impossible to test?
-I found this out when I went to buy test pots of paint.
+Did you know that some shades of white are almost impossible to test with sample pots?
+I found this out when I went to buy some.

-Some of the whites I had chosen had such a tiny amount of pigment in them, that the paint guy didn’t want to sell them to me.
+Some of the whites I had chosen had such a tiny amount of pigment that the paint guy didn’t want to sell the samples to me.

 My first step in choosing paint colors is to look online and see what colors appeal to me.

 Remove those and continue to eliminate the ones that you don’t like.
-I normally do this step during the day.
+Do this during the day.

 When they’re all piled together, it’s easy to see which ones are too dark, too yellow, too pink, etc.